julwrites/julwrites.github.io/projects/shortcircuit/index.md

 + Level Editor and Object Editor which included the following functionalities:
 ..+ Run-time creation, deletion and modification of objects and their components.
 ..+ Undo, Redo and ‘Restore Last Saved State’ functionality using a Memento method save/restore.
-+ Mediator model Event Handler for Collision resolution and Message passing.</li>
++ Mediator model Event Handler for Collision resolution and Message passing.
-+ Visual Effects Programming including electricity, lasers, explosions, and teleporting.  </li>
++ Visual Effects Programming including electricity, lasers, explosions, and teleporting.

 [Try it out!](http://games.digipen.edu/games/shortcircuit)